OfTheDelmer/data_str_play/README.md

 	end

-# Excercise/Lab
+## Excercise/Lab

 1.)
-Find the height of a tree
+Find the number of nodes in a tree

+2.)
+Print all the values in the tree

+3.)
+Find the sum of the list items